Eating Disorder Therapy in Kingston: Compassionate Care for Recovery

 Fairburn's model also considers the presence of certain core beliefs or schemas related to self-worth and body image.
 These beliefs may be rigid and distorted, contributing to the perpetuation of eating disorders.

-1. Maintenance Mechanisms: Fairburn's model suggests that a cycle is created, where dietary restraint, negative emotions, and distorted beliefs interact and reinforce one another, maintaining the eating disorder.
+Maintenance Mechanisms: Fairburn's model suggests that a cycle is created where dietary restraint, negative emotions, and distorted beliefs interact and reinforce one another, maintaining the eating disorder.

 How do you treat Eating Disorders?

-As mentioned above, there are several core underlying processes assosicated with eating disorders such as over evaulation of shape, weight and control, negative emotions etc. Eating disorder therapy targets these indivividual issues.
-It therefore does not matter “which type” of eating disorder you may be experiencing because the thought processes associated with all disorders are very similar.
+As mentioned above, there are several core underlying processes associated with eating disorders, such as over-evaluation of shape, weight and control, negative emotions, etc. Eating disorder therapy targets these individual issues.
+It, therefore, does not matter “which type” of eating disorder you may be experiencing because the thought processes associated with all disorders are very similar.

 For expert eating disorder therapists, counsellors and psychotherapist, contact Kingston counsellors and therapists today